hk1995/net-core-e2e/README.md

 # net-core-styleguide
 An opinionated .net core based style guide.
 ## Purpose
 Getting a project out the door can be deceptively difficult.
 Usually about half way into it you realize you may have bit off more than you can chew.
-Things get further excerbated when you realize you haven't done enough testing or you arent handling errors properly or your multi-tier architecture is turning into a plate of spaghetti.
+Things get further exacerbated when you realize you haven't done enough testing or you arent handling errors properly or your multi-tier architecture is turning into a plate of spaghetti.

 I know your pain.